harvard-lil/gitspoke/README.md

 Gitspoke is a tool for downloading complete archives of public GitHub repositories, including all metadata, issues, pull requests, and git history.
 The tool is intended for archival and analysis of open source projects.

-Gitspoke downloads both the complete git repository and all available metadata through the GitHub API, storing everything in a structured directory format for easy access and analysis.
+Gitspoke downloads both the complete git repository and all available metadata through the GitHub API, storing everything in a structured directory format.

 Gitspoke is not published by or associated with GitHub.